-- 32. Process convergence relates to the need to align the timing of issuing Exposure Drafts, Standards and Interpretations in Hong Kong as closely as possible with the timing of issuing Exposure Drafts, Standards and Interpretations by the IASB.
-The benefits of aligning the timing of the issuance of Exposure Drafts, Standards and Interpretations include: - stakeholders in Hong Kong are able to comment on international Exposure Drafts while they are still under consideration by the IASB, thus enabling the views of Hong Kong stakeholders to be heard before proposals are finalised; and - b. process convergence is necessary to ensure product convergence.
-If a Standard or Interpretation is issued in Hong Kong after it is issued internationally, entities in Hong Kong may not be able to apply that Standard or Interpretation until after the international application date. - 33.
+- 26. Process convergence relates to the need to align the timing of issuing Exposure Drafts, other consultative documents, Standards and Interpretations in Hong Kong as closely as possible with the timing of issuing the same by the IASB.
+The benefits of aligning the timing of such issuance include: - a. stakeholders in Hong Kong are able to comment on international Exposure Drafts and other consultative documents while they are still under consideration by the IASB, thus enabling the views of Hong Kong stakeholders to be heard before proposals are finalised; and - b. process convergence is necessary to ensure product convergence.
+If a Standard or Interpretation is issued in Hong Kong after it is issued internationally, entities in Hong Kong may not be able to apply that Standard or Interpretation until after the international application date. - 27.
 Council has aligned the Institute's due process with the international due process as a result of its convergence policy.
-Probably the greatest concern with the existing due process is the short time available for stakeholders to comment on Exposure Drafts.
-Council notes that stakeholders would be better positioned to comment in the time available if they were to follow the debate as issues develop so that they understand the issue before an Exposure Draft is issued.
-This issue is discussed further below. - 34.
-As Council attempts to reflect the views of its constituency in the comments it sends on IASB Exposure Drafts, the comment period in Hong Kong is constrained by the IASB comment period (usually 120 days).
-Maintaining convergence also limits the potential steps in the due process (such as the preparation of a discussion document) to the documents issued by the IASB. - 35.
-Council notes that its due process also needs to take account of the development of domestic requirements that are outside the convergence programme.
-The most notable domestic development in recent years is the issuance of the SME-FRF & FRS.
-Council has asked the FRSC to consider separating its published due process between international convergence issues and domestic financial reporting issues (although developing domestic Standards or Interpretations other than for SMEs is not expected).
-Clearly identifying a domestic due process would clarify that an extended due process with additional consultations may be appropriate for major domestic projects, such as that followed in developing the SME-FRF & FRS.
+At the time of setting the convergence policy, probably the greatest concern with the existing due process was the short time available for stakeholders to comment on Exposure Drafts.
+Council noted that stakeholders would be better positioned to comment in the time available if they were to follow the debate as issues develop so that they understand the issue before an Exposure Draft is issued.
+This issue is discussed further below. - 28.
+As Council attempts to reflect the views of its constituency in the comments it sends on IASB Exposure Drafts, the comment period in Hong Kong is constrained by the IASB comment period.
+Maintaining convergence also limits the potential steps in the due process (such as the preparation of a discussion document) to the documents issued by the IASB. - 29.
+At the time of setting the convergence policy, Council noted that its due process also needed to take account of the development of domestic requirements that are outside the convergence programme.
+The most notable domestic development was the issuance of the SME-FRF & SME-FRS.
+At the time of developing the SME-FRF & SME-FRS, Council had asked the FRSC to consider separating its published due process between international convergence issues and domestic financial reporting issues (although developing domestic Standards or Interpretations other than for SMEs was not expected).
+After further deliberation, however, the Council acknowledged that there were no obvious benefits in changing the due process for setting the SME-FRF & SME-FRS and concluded that the due process for HKFRSs is effective and robust enough for the SME-FRF & SME-FRS.